thunderthief5/dotfiles/README.md

 # ThunderThief's Dotfiles

-## What do I use to organize dotfiles?
+## What do I use to organize my dotfiles?

 I use `stow` (GNU Stow).
 It is available on almost every distro.